K7MDL2/KEITHSDR/SDR_RA8875/README.md

     2. Added guard for certain spectrum related array out of bounds conditions that cancome from corrupt or wrong side display database on SD card.
     3. Using TeensyDuino 1.62.
     4. Now includes the USB audio fixes and vendored Etherkit_Si5351 and Ra8876LiteTeensy libraries  See note below.
+    5. WSJT-X / Elecraft K3 CAT over USB serial now works (Rig=K3, COM port, 38400 8N1, PTT Method=CAT).
+Fixed the debug console echoing CAT bytes (rig ID error), added a short CAT serial read timeout, auto-disabled DEBUG on the shared single-serial-port CAT config, and added the hamlib K3 TQ PTT query/set commands.
+See summary below.
+    6. TX: corrected the CESSB sideband selection (USB/DATA now on USB), raised the two-tone test level to a usable RF output, mirrored the on-screen TX spectrum/waterfall so it matches the actual RF sideband, and auto-zoom the spectrum (with PAN centered) during TX for modulation detail, restoring the prior zoom/PAN on RX.
+See summary below.
+    7. Spectrum display: added a live "dB floor..top" window readout (upper-right) and changed the grid lines to truthful, evenly-spaced 5 dB divisions that match the readout and the signal mapping.
+Previously the grid was labeled with raw pixel rows and disagreed with the window scale.

 ## Bundled Arduino Libraries